Size of jQuery can be reduced a bit by using the slim build.

 $ npm install -g jquery-builder

 The syntax is as follows:

-If run without the output file specified it just barfs it to the command prompt and it can be copied from there.
+If run without specifying the output file, it just barfs it into the command prompt, and it can be copied from there.

 --exclude will define the modules wanted to be dropped.

 $ jquery-builder --exclude effects,ajax > jquery-light.js

 By default the version is

 1.11.1 (at the moment of writing this), the

 $ jquery-builder --exclude effects,ajax --version 2.1.1 > jquery-2.1.1.js

 Note that not all the version are available via the builder, here’s a list.
 Also note that specifying